mnwachukwu/TM14.Networking/README.md

 This library makes use of JSON and as such, utilizes `Newtonsoft.Json` as a dependency from NuGet.

 There is a detailed [documentation](https://networking.tm14.net/a00166.html) website if you need more guidance.
-There, you can find a full guide on the [Classes](https://networking.tm14.net/a00051.html) and [Events](https://networking.tm14.net/a00052.html) this library implements.
+There, you can find a full guide on the [Classes](https://networking.tm14.net/a00051.html) and [Events](https://networking.tm14.net/a00052.html) this library provides.

 Copyright &copy; [Studio TM14](https://tm14.net/)